BioMotionLab/TUX/doc_projects/docs/Setting-up-your-Experiment's-Behavior.md

 The `ExperimentRunner` `MonoBehaviour` Script is the main connection point between the experimental system and your unity scene.
 This script interfaces with the Experiment Runner GUI to control and set up your experiment.
 `ExperimentRunner` is an abstract class, meaning you need to create your own unique version of it for each experiment.
 The ExperimentRunner script is attached to an empty gameObject in the unity scene.

 There is a helper tool that can create a basic ExperimentRunner script for you and automatically create and attach it to a gameObject in the currently running scene.
-To access the helper tool, open the BML_TUX menu and select "Script Helper Tool" and follow the instructions.
+To access the helper tool, open the "bmlTUX" menu and select "Script Helper Tool" and follow the instructions.
 You can also create an `ExperimentRunner` script yourself in a new C# script, and have it inherit from `ExperimentRunner` rather than `MonoBehaviour`.
 You will need to import the proper namespaces and implement the basic constructor yourself, and attach it to a `GameObject` in the Unity Scene.
 The `ExperimentRunner` gameObject also needs a reference to a variable configuration file (see above).
 Drag one into the appropriate field in the inspector.

 Now, within the `ExperimentRunner` script, you can declare public fields for any references to other unity objects in your scene that may be required.